 Slightly Pink Center

 Medium well doneness level is reached at 150°F internal temperature.
-When your steak reaches this level, it will retain just a little bit of pink color inside and will still be tender but not as much as other lower temperature levels.
+When your steak reaches the medium well level, it will retain just a little bit of pink color inside and will still be tender but not as much as other lower temperature levels.
 This temperature level will make the steak become drier and less tender than most people like.

 Well Done - (160°F-210°F)